barch0206/barch0206/README.md

 ## Hello!
 I'm Sankalp :)
-I'm a backend-focused software developer who loves building clean, purposeful products — especially those that mix creativity with strong backend design.
+Software developer who loves building clean, purposeful products — with strong backend design.
 You will find some of my pesonal projects here.

 ## Reach me at